WildCard-TheBoard/Pan-TheBoard/Manual/BoardCtrl-Contents.md

 The board displays the stones as shown above, and the details are explained in the sections below:

+NOTE: Go puzzle, as known as Tsmego, related section is not ready for now and will be provided soon.

 1. [File and Mode Control](BoardCtrl-FileAndMode.md)
 2. [Board Status Control](BoardCtrl-StatusBar.md)
 3. [Information and View Control](BoardCtrl-InfoAndView.md)